arkhangelsk/arkhangelsk/README.md

 As someone who has done both, software development & testing, I would say I have an equal appreciation for both.
 I like to be able to create software that can “drive” other software as part of a test.
 This allows me to keep both my Tester & Developer mindset’s working and thinking.

 Want to know more about me?
-Checkout my [portfolio](https://arkhangelsk.github.io/AdventuresInLearning/)
+Checkout my [Adventures in Learning](https://arkhangelsk.github.io/AdventuresInLearning/)

 ### ✍️ Blog & Writing
 Apart from testing, I also love to share my knowledge.
 You can find my articles on my blog [Software Testing Trends](https://softwaretestingtrends.com/) & on my Github Wiki [Tech Journal](https://arkhangelsk.github.io/TechJournal/)